arthur7373/linux-training/TMP-ARCHIVE-L2/2-2-8-Boot-process.md

     │
     ▼
 ┌─────────────────────────────────────────────────────┐
-│                 System Ready for Use                │
+│                System Up and Running                │
 └─────────────────────────────────────────────────────┘
 </pre>